How the Indian System Keeps ‘Single’ Women Dependent on Others

 Governance and legal policy must start with a nod to the identities and challenges of single women.
 Recently, Tamil Nadu decided to consider single women a “family,” a decision that would entitle them to ration cards.

 Another way to tackle the issue, Mathai and Kumar note, is for women to be able to self-identify as “single.”
-Right now, this process is regulated by officials and requires official checks.
-Divorced or widowed women in Tamil Nadu, for instance, are required to give a written self-declaration, and then their house is audited by an officer.
+Right now, this process is regulated by officials and requires systemic checks.
+Divorced or widowed women in states like Tamil Nadu, for instance, are required to give a written self-declaration, and then their house is audited by an officer, for them to be considered single.
 Or the divorced woman needs a copy of a court order to remove her husband’s name from documentation — mechanisms that again involve lots of bureaucracy.
-But in villages, for instance, the Gram Panchayat could certify the status of single women with the supervision of local government workers, like teachers, nurses, or aanganwadis.
+Instead, if in villages, for instance, the Gram Panchayat could certify the status of single women with the supervision of local government workers, like teachers, nurses, or aanganwadis, it could lift a portion of the logistical weight.
 In urban areas, this could be done with the help of NGO workers and municipal ward members.
 Single women, in other words, ought to be considered as constituting a single household by their own testimony.

 A lack of financial literacy becomes an added factor that makes single women dependent on their brothers, fathers, or other men in the family.
 “That could be detrimental,” Bhargava says; they know something very intimate about you, and that knowledge could be very easily misused.
-For single women, thus, the goal is working towards asserting one’s legal and financial agency.
+For single women, thus, the goal is to work towards asserting one’s legal and financial agency.

-“All schemes and programmes need to be designed to sustain the life, livelihoods, and property of women as an independent legal entity,” Kumar and Mithai note.
+“All schemes and programmes need to be designed to sustain the life, livelihoods, and property of women as an independent legal entity,” Kumar and Mathai note.
 The legal recognition will allow them to secure documents – availing access to rights and entitlements.

-Civil society groups like CORO India, Protsahan, and countless others help women get connected to government schemes through workshops on their rights, documents, and support systems.
+For now, civil society groups like CORO India, Protsahan, and countless others help women get connected to government schemes through workshops on their rights, documents, and support systems.

-The system, then, must be self-contained.
+But the system must be self-contained.
 This becomes imperative now more than ever as single women are not a “residual category” anymore.
 “People are becoming a part of this category by choice,” says Bhargava.
 “You then have to take into account their aspirations and desires.”

 For millions of single women, the desire is to be seen.